 Keith Hutson reading at The Square Chapel Arts Centre in Halifax, 15 March 2019.
 Photograph by Ant Robling.

-Keith Hutson's debut collection Baldwin's Catholic Geese was published by Bloodaxe on 21 February 2019, and launched with readings at the Royal Exchange Theatre in Manchester and at Halifax's Square Chapel Arts Centre on 11th and 15th March (both hosted by Poet Laureate Carol Ann Duffy).
+Keith Hutson's first full-length collection Baldwin's Catholic Geese was published by Bloodaxe in February 2019, and launched with readings at the Royal Exchange Theatre in Manchester and at Halifax's Square Chapel Arts Centre in March (both hosted by the then Poet Laureate Carol Ann Duffy).
 They read together again at the Ledbury Poetry Festival, BBC Contains Strong Language Festival in Hull, Birmingham Literature Festival, and at Chester Storyhouse in November, with another reading to follow at Cheltenham Poetry Festival in April 2020.

 Through vivid portraits, the book looks at the delight and heartbreak of being human through the lens of beloved music hall stars, as well as long-forgotten variety acts of the past.
 It acts as a comedic chronicle of social history that, in the words of Carol Ann Duffy, illustrate 'something timeless about ambition and the human spirit'.

 Keith Hutson was reading and talking about Baldwin’s Catholic Geese on Radio 3’s The Verb: To the Circus on Friday 29 November 2019.
 Listen here.

 Baldwin's Catholic Geese has been chosen for New Writing North's Read Regional 2020 campaign.
 Keith is one of ten Northern writers who will be giving readings at libraries and literary festivals across the North of England from 11 March-13 June 2020.
 Details at: https://www.bloodaxebooks.com/events?articleid=1011

 READINGS WITH KEITH HUTSON IN 2020